PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 ---
 layout: post
 title:  "The (new) PrestaShop Test Framework"
-subtitle: "And how we’re continually improving the quality of the PrestaShop project"
+subtitle: "And how we're continually improving the quality of the PrestaShop project"
 date:  2020-02-05 12:00:00
 authors: [SimonGarny]
 icon: icon-checked